alansary/vuikit/README.md

 yarn run build
 ```

-## UIkit Themes
+## Styles

+Vuikit provides its own [UIkit Theme](https://github.com/vuikit/vuikit-theme) which
-You can use UIkit themes out of a box with few exceptions you should be aware of.
-For those a [custom theme](https://getuikit.com/docs/documentation_create-a-theme.html) is required adding the following workarounds.
+you can use out of a box, but usually you would want to [create](https://getuikit.com/docs/documentation_create-a-theme.html) your very own one.
+In such case be aware of the following necessary style workarounds.

 ### Modal